Hungarian nobility: Tripartite Hungary

 The aristocrats supported the spread of the Reformation.
 Most noblemen adhered to Lutheranism in the western regions of Royal Hungary, but Calvinism was the dominant religion in Transylvania and other regions.
-John Sigismund even promoted Unitarian views, but most Unitarian noblemen perished in battles in the early 1600s.
-The Habsburgs remained staunch supporters of Counter-Reformation and the most prominent aristocratic families converted to Catholicism in Royal Hungary in the 1630s.
+John Sigismund promoted Unitarian views, but most Unitarian noblemen perished in battles in the early 1600s.
+The Habsburgs remained staunch supporters of the Catholic Counter-Reformation and the most prominent aristocratic families converted to Catholicism in Royal Hungary in the 1630s.
 The Calvinist princes of Transylvania supported their co-religionists.
 Gabriel Bethlen granted nobility to all Calvinist pastors.

-Both the kings and the Transylvanian princes regularly ennobled commoners without granting landed property to them.
-Jurisprudence, however, maintained that only those who owned land cultivated by serfs could be regarded as fully-fledged noblemen.
-Armalists – noblemen who hold a charter of ennoblement, but not a single plot of land – and peasant-nobles continued to pay taxes, for which they were collectively known as taxed nobility.
+The kings and the Transylvanian princes regularly ennobled commoners, but often without granting landed property to them.
+Jurisprudence maintained that only those who owned land cultivated by serfs could be regarded as fully fledged noblemen.
+Armalists – noblemen who held a charter of ennoblement, but not a single plot of land – and peasant-nobles continued to pay taxes, for which they were collectively known as taxed nobility.
 Nobility could be purchased from the kings who were often in need of funds.
 Landowners also benefitted from the ennoblement of their serfs, because they could demand a fee for their consent.

 The Diet was officially divided into two chambers in Royal Hungary in 1608.
 All adult male members of the titled noble families had a seat in the Upper House.
 The lesser noblemen elected two or three delegates at the general assemblies of the counties to represent them in the Lower House.
-The Croatian and Slavonian magnates also had a seat at the Upper House, and the sabor (or Diet) of Croatia and Slavonia sent delegates to the Lower House.
+The Croatian and Slavonian magnates also had seats at the Upper House, and the sabor (or Diet) of Croatia and Slavonia sent delegates to the Lower House.